What Type of Sedation Can I Get for Wisdom Teeth Extraction?

 - Provide the contact details for someone to pick you up after surgery.
 Your dentist will call them once you are ready to go home.

-What anesthesia will my dentist use during wisdom tooth extraction?
+What sedation will my dentist use during wisdom tooth extraction?

-Your dentist or oral surgeon should be able to tell you what type of anesthesia they will use during wisdom tooth surgery.
+Your dentist or oral surgeon will be able to tell you what type of anesthesia and sedation they will use during wisdom tooth surgery.
 Depending on how complex your surgery is, they will usually use one of the following options.

 Local anesthesia is delivered via injection in the mouth, near the site of each wisdom tooth that needs an extraction.
 Before your dentist gives you an injection, they will likely use a numbing agent on your mouth so you shouldn’t feel the injection going in.
 During local anesthesia, you will be awake during the wisdom tooth extraction procedure.
 While you shouldn’t feel any pain during the procedure you may feel some pressure and movement within your mouth.

-Sedation anesthesia is delivered via an IV drip into a vein in your arm.
-Sedation anesthesia makes the patient more relaxed, drowsy and sometimes makes you fall asleep.
-More often than not, patients are awake and still responsive but will have little memory of the procedure.
+IV sedation is delivered via an IV drip into a vein in your arm.
+Oral sedation is a liquid which you drink prior to your procedure.
+Sedation makes the patient more relaxed, drowsy and sometimes makes you fall asleep.
+Patients are awake and still responsive but will have little memory of the procedure.

 Your dentist or oral surgeon may recommend general anesthesia.
 This is performed by an anesthesiologist and usually includes gas inhalation or intravenous forms of sedation.
-Laughing gas is one form of general anesthesia.
 During general anesthesia, patients lose consciousness during the procedure and are unable to respond.
 Your vital signs will be monitored during the extraction surgery to ensure that the anesthetic has been administered safely.

 How long does dental sedation last?